 Many roles require a high level of verbal ability.
-In certain roles, successful employees need to be able to communicate complex information effectively.
-In others, they need to be able to understand highly technical reports, or draw conclusions based on written information and quickly grasp concepts framed in words and written information.
+In certain roles, successful employees need to understand highly technical reports, or draw conclusions based on written information and quickly grasp concepts framed in words and written information.
 Verbal reasoning becomes more important as a predictor of job performance as the complexity of the job increases.

 Generally speaking, people who score well in the verbal reasoning test can: